Last updated on February 1st, 2019

-- Baby food, which is a class 5 good.
+- Baby food, which is a Class 5 good.

 - Meat, dairy, and seafood products.
-These are all class 29 goods.
+These are all Class 29 goods.

-- Unprocessed grains and cereals, as well as agricultural products, are class 31 goods.
+- Unprocessed grains and cereals, as well as agricultural products, are Class 31 goods.
 This includes animal feed.

 If your brand has a service component, such as a restaurant or bakery, you’ll need to apply under an additional trademark class.
-For most food service trademarks, that’ll be class 43.
+For most food-service trademarks, that’ll be Class 43.

 However, be aware that this will mean both more recurring costs and more work moving forward.
 For that reason, you might want to consult a trademark lawyer before filing for a complex trademark.

 Searching for Similar Trademarks

-Once you know for sure that you want a class 30 trademark, it’s time to search the USPTO’s database.
+Once you know for sure that you want a Class 30 trademark, it’s time to search the USPTO’s database.
 Fortunately, you can do so for free online.

 If you do find a similar trademark, its time to talk to your lawyer.
 Depending on the circumstances, they may recommend changing your branding or applying under a different trademark class.

 Maintaining a Class 30 Trademark

 Once you’ve applied, you should hear back from the USPTO within a few months.
 However, your work isn’t over yet.
 After you’ve gotten your trademark, you’ll need to protect it.

 In addition to infringement, you’ll need to remain on the lookout for unfair trade practices.
 These include things like creating knock-offs or counterfeits of your product, as well as unauthorized reselling.

 You’ll also need to file regular reports to the USPTO on your trademark use.
 The first of these is due six years after your filing, with another due when you reapply in ten years.

-Applying for a class 30 trademark is one of the smartest things you can do to grow your brand.
+Applying for a Class 30 trademark is one of the smartest things you can do to grow your brand.
 By protecting your intellectual properties, you’ll create a distinctive commercial identity.
 This will help you stand out from the competition and remain memorable in a changing market.

 Just make sure that you remain vigilant for infringement and unauthorized use, and consider consulting with a trademark lawyer.
 As long as you do that, your trademark can protect your brand long into the future.